 In order to satisfy this condition, on April 30, 1999 the Board of Directors of Cardinal authorized \$45 million of Class A Common Stock of Cardinal to be offered to its existing stockholders at a purchase price of \$1,333 per share, which purchase price was determined on the basis of the average of the closing price per share of the Superior Common Stock for the ten days preceding April 20, 1999 (\$3.34 per share).
-Pursuant to the requirements of a stockholders agreement among such stockholders and Cardinal, each Cardinal stockholder will have until June 1, 1999 to subscribe for its pro rata portion of the offering.
-To the extent that any of the offering has not been subscribed for by the existing stockholders at the end of such period, the Board of Directors of Cardinal has authorized the unsubscribed portion to be offered to institutional investors approved by the officers of Cardinal.
-Each of the Funds has committed to subscribe for its pro rata portion of the offering (approximately \$28 million in the aggregate).
+Cardinal has received commitments from its existing stockholders to subscribe for the entire amount of the offering.